ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 ## Before you begin
 {: #kubernetes_cluster_prereqs}

-To complete the steps in this getting tutorial, instructions are  provided to provision an instance of the IBM Cloud Monitoring with Sysdig in the US-South region.
+To complete the steps in this getting tutorial, instructions are  provided to provision an instance of the {{site.data.keyword.mon_full_notm}} in the US-South region.
 You can use an exiting cluster or a new **cluster version 1.10**.
 The cluster can be available in a different region.

-Read about IBM Cloud Monitoring with Sysdig.
+Read about {{site.data.keyword.mon_full_notm}}.
 For more information, see [About](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-about#about).

 Use a user ID that is a member or an owner of an {{site.data.keyword.cloud_notm}} account.
 To get an {{site.data.keyword.cloud_notm}} user ID, go to: [Registration ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/login){:new_window}.